eronscode/zatec-fet/README.md

 6. Charts: React google chart was used for the implementation of Timeline chart and scatter charts

-## Deployment Link

-This project was deployed to heroku : https://zatec-fet.herokuapp.com/

 ## Tips and Additions